-WARNING: Customers in the EU have to pay VAT and a handling fee when their order arrives in their country.
-As our Ts&Cs state, customers are responsible for paying any and all tax, duty and handling fees on their orders.
+WARNING: Customers in the EU must pay VAT and a handling fee when their order arrives in their country.
+Customers are responsible for paying any and all tax, duty and handling fees on their orders.

 Fighting 15s deducts VAT from prices for EU customers once the shop knows the customer’s country, so EU customers will pay VAT only once on import.
 The shop uses geolocation software, so may automatically detect a customer’s country.
 Country detection otherwise relies on the delivery country chosen in the shopping cart.

 Collecting agents charge a handling fee that varies hugely from country to country.
 For some countries this charge is low (under 3 euros in Finland, 6 euros in Germany and 75 SEK in Sweden), but for others it is so expensive as to make small orders a luxury (over 13 euros in The Netherlands, 24 euros in Belgium).
-Fighting 15s is unable to find out the fees charged in each and every EU country, or what the rates are for individual courier services.
+The main effect of Brexit is to make our EU customers all too painfully aware of these fees.

 Duty paid delivery, whereby EU customers would be charged VAT in the shop and have all customs and handling fees paid in advance, is not financially viable for a business the size of Fighting 15s.
 Our only solution to this is currently offered via our Etsy shop.